-The Group's consolidated accounts and other payables was at P447.40 million as of March 31, 2021.
-It decreased by 3% or P14.93 million from the December 31, 2020, figure of P462.33 million mainly due to the decline of trade payables and other payables.

-The payables consisted of other payables, trade payables, payables to related parties, nontrade payables, accrued expenses, deferred output VAT and taxes payables.
+The Group's consolidated accounts and other payables was at P504.17 million as of September 30, 2021.
+The increase of 9% or P41.84 million from the P462.33 million balance as of December 31, 2020 is primarily due to the reclassification of advances from stockholders from non-current liabilities to current liabilities.
+The payables comprise of other payables, trade payables, payable to related parties, nontrade payables, accrued expenses, deferred output VAT and taxes payables.